hongfeiyang/unimelb-timetable-solver/README.md

 Enter the 3-digit semester code after keyword "Semester" in line #7, e.g. "SM1", "SM2", "SUM", "JUL" etc.

 Only alter the fields you are required to change, DO NOT remove any comma in the properties.text file, DO NOT insert any unnecessary space to any field.

+After you configured your properties.txt file, cd to the program's directory then run the program with "python3 timetable_solver.py"